Beaver Stadium: Expansions

 The stadium has been expanded six times, reflecting Penn State's rise to national prominence under Joe Paterno, then the team's head coach, more than doubling in size in the process.
 Expansions in 1972 brought capacity to 57,538.
 Another expansion in 1976 increased capacity to 60,203.
 In 1978, 16,000 seats were added when the stadium was cut into sections and raised on hydraulic lifts, allowing the insertion of seating along the inner ring of the stadium where the track had previously been located, raising capacity to 76,639.
 This expansion is particularly noticeable, as there's a distinct color change when crossing from the original, New Beaver Field steel grandstands onto the newer, stone and concrete additions.
 In 1980, maximum capacity increased to 83,770.

+Beaver Stadium hosted its first night football game on September 25, 1982, when Penn State played the University of Nebraska Cornhuskers.
+While the game was scheduled for a 3:45 p.m. kickoff, CBS anticipated the contest would conclude after sunset and contracted Musco Lighting to provide temporary portable lights for the broadcast.
+The Nittany Lions won the game 27–24, a victory that proved pivotal in the program's first national championship season.
+The game is particularly noted for a controversial 15-yard sideline completion from Todd Blackledge to tight end Mike McCloskey during the final minute; despite replays suggesting McCloskey had stepped out of bounds before the catch, the play stood and set up the winning touchdown.
+Permanent lighting was not installed at the stadium until 1984.

 In 1985, walkways were added around the tops of the end zones and entry ramps at the stadium's corners resulted in lowering the capacity to 83,370.
 An expansion was completed for the 1991 football season, placing an upper deck addition over the north end zone and raising capacity to 93,967.

 A major and somewhat controversial construction project took place in 2001, raising the stadium's total capacity to 107,282.
 An upper deck was added to the south end of the stadium, blocking the view of neighboring Mount Nittany (which had sentimental value for some fans), but making Beaver Stadium the second-largest stadium in the nation, behind Michigan Stadium in Ann Arbor, Michigan.

 In 2006, the stadium underwent major structural and aesthetic upgrades.
 Old steel beams supporting the upper seats in the east, north and west were replaced and strengthened, and new railing was installed, stronger than the old railing which collapsed following the 2005 Ohio State game.

 In 2007, over 22,000 student tickets sold out in 59 minutes.
 In 2008, when tickets were sold by grade, tickets allotted for junior students sold out in 90 seconds, and those for sophomores and freshmen sold out in under three minutes each.

 In 2011, the stadium capacity was reduced from 107,282 seats to 106,572 to comply with the Americans with Disabilities Act.